nzaman7878/javascript-interview-exercises/README.md

 22 - Implement a recursive function to find the nth Fibonacci number.

 23 - Create a counter function using closures that increments and returns the count on each call.

+24 - Implement a private variable using closures.